ismailakbari/clientServerNIO/README.md

 # Client-Server project

+This is a client-sever project written with Java non-blocking I/O.
-This is a Java/Gradle project written with OpenJDK 21 and Gradle 8.5 This project has two modules: client module and server module
+This project is written with OpenJDK 21 and Gradle 8.5 and has two modules: client module and server module.

 ## Table of Contents